 Li Yao, PhD

-Assistant Professor, Accountancy
+Associate Professor, Accountancy

 Li Yao earned his PhD in Management (major in Accounting, minor in Finance) from the Krannert School of Management, Purdue University.